-2) Growth hormone
+Growth hormone

+Normal growth in children can be divided into

+3 stages:

-- Normal growth in children can be divided into 3 stages: - 1) Rapid growth: first 2 years the rate is affected by embryo period - 2) Steady growth :next 9 years controlled by GH - 3) Puberty growth: controlled by the sex hormone + GH - Normal regulation of GH(disorders) - 1) GH insufficiency: Dwarfism (fail to grow and be short in stature) - Lab diagnosis: To prove the deficiency of GH, patient must fail to respond to two different stimulation tests - Injection of exogenous insulin to induce severs hypoglycemia, which in turn stimulate secretion of GH.
-This test is dangerous due to severity of the induced hypoglycemia. - 2.
+- 1) Rapid growth: first 2 years the rate is affected by embryo period - 2) Steady growth: next 9 years controlled by GH - 3) Puberty growth: controlled by the sex hormone + GH

+- a) GH insufficiency: Dwarfism (fail to grow and be short in stature) - Lab diagnosis: To prove the deficiency of GH, patient must fail to respond to two different stimulation tests - Injection of exogenous insulin to induce severs hypoglycemia, which in turn stimulate secretion of GH.
+This test is dangerous due to severity of the induced hypoglycemia - 2.
 Injection of CRH to stimulate GH secretion.
 This taste is safer as it is not inducing hypoglycemia. - 3.
 Another test to increase GH involves strenuous exercise.
 The patient is asked to exercise for 20 min, and then a blood specimen is drawn immediately and assayed for GH level - 4.
 Sleep: rise of GH during sleep exclude GH deficiency - 5.
-Urinary GH measurement may be used - Treatment: GH replacement therapy - 2) GH Excess : - Gigantism (childhood): excessive production of GH (due to GH secreting pituitary tumor) before the fusion of epiphyseal plates of bones, where there is accelerated growth of the long bones. - Acromegaly (adulthood): excessive production of GH after the fusion of epiphyseal plates and the cessation of long bones growth.
-It is marked by enlargement of the bones of the extremities, face and jaw - Lab. diagnosis - 1) OGT suppression test: acromegaly does not response to the hyperglycaemia
+Urinary GH measurement may be used - > Treatment - > GH replacement therapy - b) GH Excess: - Gigantism (childhood): excessive production of GH (due to GH secreting pituitary tumour) before the fusion of epiphyseal plates of bones, where there is accelerated growth of the long bones. - Acromegaly (adulthood): excessive production of GH after the fusion of epiphyseal plates and the cessation of long bones growth.
+It is marked by enlargement of the bones of the extremities, face and jaw to GH)

-Prof. Dr.Habiba Khdair Abdalsada

-- 2) Serial measurements of GH.
-Acromegaly, plasma level is 50 ng /ml (normal adult level is 1-5 ng/ml).
+- Lab. diagnosis - 1) OGT suppression test: acromegaly does not response to the hyperglycaemia - 2) Serial measurements of GH.
+Acromegaly, plasma level is 50 ng/ml (normal adult level is 1-5 ng/ml).

-- 3) Increased level of IGF-1 is diagnostic (IGF-1 is produced in response to GH)
+3) Increased level of (Insulin-like Growth Factor 1(IGF-1) is diagnostic (IGF-1 is produced in response

-- Treatment
+- > Treatment (Acromegaly)

 - 1. Surgery

 - 2. Radiation

 - 3. Dopamine agonist: bromocriptine

 - 4. Somatostatins: octreotide

-- 3) Antidiuretic hormone or APV - Diabetes Insipidus (DI) is caused by - a) Deficiency of ADH (Neurogenic DI) - b) Failure of kidney to respond to ADH (Nephrogenic DI). - Symptoms; polyuria (production of large amount of urine about 20 L/day), fatigue, severe dehydration, hypothermia and polydipsia (increased thirst). - In neurogenic Dl, the cause of the ADH deficiency may be pituitary tumour, traumatic injury, surgical injury or genetic autoimmune. - In nepherogenic DI, may be due to chronic renal diseases such as chronic pyelonephritis, protein starvation, hypokalaemia, sickle cell anaemia, multiple myeloma, and congenital defects in the receptors in the kidney or defects in the structure of kidney tubules. - Lab diagnosis - 1) The most valuable test for diagnosis of Dl is urine and plasma osmolality - 2) The plasma level of ADH can be determined - 3) Stimulation test, exogenous ADH is given to the patient to test their response; - Normal patients respond by decreasing their urine output and increasing urine osmolality. - Nephrogenic Dl patients will show no response. - Neurogenic DI patients show increase > 10% in their urine osmolality.
+2) Antidiuretic hormone or APV

+- Diabetes Insipidus (DI) is caused by - a) Deficiency of ADH (Neurogenic DI) - b) Failure of kidney to respond to ADH (Nephrogenic DI). - > Symptoms; polyuria (production of large amount of urine about 20 L/day), fatigue, severe dehydration, hypothermia and polydipsia (increased thirst). - ➤ In neurogenic Dl, the cause of the ADH deficiency may be pituitary tumour, traumatic injury, surgical injury or genetic autoimmune. - In nepherogenic DI, may be due to chronic renal diseases such as chronic pyelonephritis, protein starvation, hypokalaemia, sickle cell anaemia, multiple myeloma, and congenital defects in the receptors in the kidney or defects in the structure of kidney tubules. - Lab diagnosis - 1) The most valuable test for diagnosis of Dl is urine and plasma osmolality - 2) The plasma level of ADH can be determined - 3) Stimulation test, exogenous ADH is given to the patient to test their response; - > Normal patients respond by decreasing their urine output and increasing urine osmolality. - > Nephrogenic DI patients will show no response. - Neurogenic DI patients show increase > 10% in their urine osmolality.